-If you've been in an accident without being injured, you can still get compensation from Uber for the amount you were billed for the ride.
-All you have to do is submit a complaint via the app and your refund will likely be processed with a day or two.
+Does Uber compensate for an accident if you are not injured?
+You can still get compensation from Uber for the amount you were billed for the ride.
+All you have to do is submit a complaint via the app and your refund will likely be processed within a day or two.

 This reporting process is important because if the police aren’t called, it’s up to the parties involved to report the accident to Uber.
 If you don’t, the driver might not.
 That means the driver may continue to work as an Uber driver in good standing, even if their poor choices and negligent actions contributed caused a crash.

 Uber has a mandatory insurance policy that covers all victims of accidents that occur when the Uber driver has the app open on their phone.
 That means that you could be compensated (up to $1 million) for your injuries and financial losses if the Uber driver is deemed to be at fault for the accident.
 Uber passengers have many coverage options in Uber accidents.

 It’s important to keep in mind that California is a comparative negligence state.
 That means that all parties involved in an Uber accident can be assigned a portion of the liability.
 Your Uber driver may not be 100% to blame.

 In such cases, you may be compensated for a majority of your financial losses (medical bills, property damage, etc.) by the Uber insurance policy, but you may also need to seek additional compensation from another party’s insurance company as well.

 Regardless of which company you’re seeking compensation from, crafting a solid demand letter and presenting enough evidence to make a persuasive case is always the best way to maximize your insurance settlement.